Sputum Culture

 Diseases / Diagnostic Indicators

-If your sputum culture tests come positive, it indicates that you have an infection in your lungs or the general respiratory system.
+If your sputum test is positive, it indicates that you have an infection in your lungs or the general respiratory system.

 These infections can be TB, pneumonia, or bronchitis.
-A sputum culture helps to determine the specific microorganism responsible for the infections, allowing your doctor to apply the appropriate treatment.
+A sputum test helps to determine the specific microorganism responsible for the infections, allowing your doctor to apply the appropriate treatment.

 In addition, the culture is also used to identify other pathogens, such as atypical bacteria or fungi, that may cause severe lung infections.

-The culture also helps in the diagnosis of Lower Respiratory Tract Infections (LRTLs) especially in children.
+The culture also helps in the diagnosis of Lower Respiratory Tract Infections (LRTIs), especially in children.
 For further reading on Sputum Culture, you can visit this study.